 To change your desktop open “System Preferences” by clicking on the Apple menu on the top left of your display then click on “System Preferences” in the menu that appears.

 Now that the System Preferences is open, in the first category, or row click on “Desktop & Screen Saver”.
 At the top of the preference pane are tabs for “Desktop” and “Screen Saver”.
 Make sure that your that you are on the “Desktop” tab.

 ③: Image Name

 ④: Format Image

 To change your desktop image choose one from the list ⑤.
 To change the folder refer to the left sidebar for other sources ②.
-Under the “Apple” dropdown are default pre-installed Apple desktop images and solid colors that you can customize.
+Under the “Apple” dropdown is default pre-installed Apple desktop images and solid colors that you can customize.
 Under that dropdown is “Photos” where you can find all of the images that are saved in your Photos library.
-The last dropdown option is “Folders”.
-Under this group you can add or remove a custom folder with images by clicking the plus (+) to add a folder or minus (-) to remove a folder from the list.
-Once you click on your source of choice choose your image from the list to the right.
-Above the source sidebar and image list is a preview ① to see how the image will look on your desktop.
+The last drop-down option is “Folders”.
+Under this group, you can add or remove a custom folder with images by clicking the plus (+) to add a folder or minus (-) to remove a folder from the list.
+Once you click on your source of choice choose your image from the list to the benefit.
+Above the source sidebar and image, the list is a preview ① to see how the image will look on your desktop.
 To change the scale of your desktop click the dropdown ④ and choose from one of the options.